zhaojiqiao/tilelang-npu/CONTRIBUTING.md

 ## Reporting Bugs

-If you run into any weird behavior while using BitBLAS, feel free to open a new issue in this repository!
+If you run into any weird behavior while using TileLang, feel free to open a new issue in this repository!
 Please run a **search before opening** a new issue, to make sure that someone else hasn't already reported or solved the bug you've found.

 Any issue you open must include: